Oysters are a much-loved shellfish that are best enjoyed raw. To do that, you first need to get to the delicious flesh inside by shucking them.

 Other items that can be helpful include:

-- A specialized shucking board to help you hold the oyster steady.
+- A shucking board to help you hold the oyster steady.

 - A trash bag for discarding the top shells

 - A clean towel to wipe up any missed bits of mud or broken shells.